nathphoenix/LInux_Basics/flask_setup_image.md

 https://phoenixnap.com/kb/install-nginx-on-ubuntu
 sudo vi /etc/nginx/sites-available/default  (This opens the default config file)

-sudo vi /etc/nginx/sites-available/items-rest.conf  (This later work)
+sudo vi /etc/nginx/sites-available/image-rest.conf  (This later work)

 open the "nginx_api.config" in this tutorial folder and paste the code into the open file on the instance

-we then enable the config file with the command below, what this will do is that it will link the config file to the site enabled folder where nginx read the config property sudo ln -s /etc/nginx/sites-available/items-rest.conf /etc/nginx/sites-enabled/
+we then enable the config file with the command below, what this will do is that it will link the config file to the site enabled folder where nginx read the config property sudo ln /etc/nginx/sites-available/image-rest.conf /etc/nginx/sites-enabled/

 we create our socket connections
-First we create the folder where our config file lives sudo mkdir /var/www/html/items-rest
+First we create the folder where our config file lives sudo mkdir /var/www/html/image-rest

 A user of this instance will not have access to the folder because we use  sudo command to create the folder, to enable the user have access to the folder or change owner access of the folder

-sudo chown -v -R nathphoenix:nathphoenix /var/www/html/items-rest
+sudo chown -v -R nathphoenix:nathphoenix /var/www/html/image-rest
-sudo chown nathphoenix:nathphoenix /var/www/html/items-rest
+sudo chown nathphoenix:nathphoenix /var/www/html/image-rest
+then cd /

-HOW TO COPY ALL FILES FROM ONE DIRECTORY TO ANOTHER cp -r /items-rest/code/* .
+HOW TO COPY ALL FILES FROM ONE DIRECTORY TO ANOTHER cp -r /image-rest/code/* .
+This currently works from the path
+(flask) nathphoenix@Medium:~/Project/image_scraper$ cp -r . /var/www/html/image-rest
+image_scraper is where my code was uploaded to by default

 Then we cd into the directory
 cd /var/www/html/items-rest
 we create our log file to monitor any issue mkdir log

 after that u can then clone your project into that direct either with git or anyother methods that you know

-This two works fine
-sudo apt install python3-virtualenv virtualenv speech --python=python3

 METHOD 2
 We can setup virtualenv on vm